opengsn/docs/javascript-client/getting-started.md

 ```

 With these changes, your application will route the requests through GSN.
-The "loggerUrl" is optional: setting it to `https://logger.opengsn.org`, will send the logs to opengsn global logger using the specified `logLevel`,
-to help troubleshooting by the GSN support.

 To see that the sender address doesn't have to have eth, you can create a new one:
 ```js